Gordon Johncock: Career

 Johncock competed in 21 NASCAR Sprint Cup Series events in his career.
-He earned three top-fives and four top-tens in his limited schedules.
-The best of those finishes were a pair of fourths in 1973 at Daytona and 1966 at Rockingham.
+He earned three top-fives and four top-tens in his limited schedule.
+The best of those finishes were a pair of fourths in 1973 at Daytona and in 1966 at Rockingham.

 First retirement

-Johncock abruptly retired from IndyCar racing during the first week of practice for the 1985 Indianapolis 500, just before qualifications.
-He served on the IMS Radio Network in 1985 but decided to return to racing in 1986.
-He planned to enter the 1986 Indianapolis 500, but his funding for a car fell through.
-He wound up sitting out the race.
+Johncock abruptly retired from IndyCar racing during the first week of practice for the 1985 Indianapolis 500.
+He served on the IMS Radio Network in 1985, but decided to return to racing in 1986.
+He planned to enter the 1986 Indianapolis 500, but his funding fell through.
+He ended up sitting out the race.
 He attempted another return in 1987.
 During the first week of time trials, Jim Crawford suffered serious injuries to his feet.
-Johncock was hired to drive in replacement and qualified for the race.
+Johncock was hired to drive in place of Crawford and qualified for the race.